Diploma-bound Elementary Services (Grades K-5)

 The Elementary Asperger’s Services are provided to students diagnosed with autism who have average to high-average intellectual ability.
 They access the general education curriculum on or above grade level, and participate in the PARCC Assessment, but require supports including specialized instruction in a self-contained setting to assist with written language, social skills, comprehension of abstract and inferential information, and organization.
 Students have documented social and behavioral needs that have significantly interfered with their ability to participate in less restrictive settings, despite a variety of special and individualized supports.

-The Social and Emotional Support Services are provided within comprehensive schools to students with social, emotional, behavioral, and learning challenges that adversely impact their success in school.
+The Social and Emotional Special Education Services are provided within comprehensive schools to students with social, emotional, behavioral, and learning challenges that adversely impact their success in school.
 The majority of students are identified with an emotional disability.
 Some students are identified with other disabilities, such as other health impairments, language disabilities, and learning disabilities.
 Students demonstrate average to above average cognitive abilities yet may not demonstrate commensurate academic achievement due to a history of emotional and behavioral difficulties that interfere with their ability to participate successfully in the general education curriculum.
 The program provides services in a continuum of settings that may include self-contained classes and opportunities for participation in general education classes with non-disabled peers as appropriate.
 The model also has an alternative structure component that provides levels of containment to respond effectively to students’ inappropriate and disruptive behavior.